Legend286/legend286.github.io/chernobyl-incident-dossier.md

 > Three Bureau agents embedded in Soviet response team were later declared **"temporally dislocated"** — their bodies were recovered in 1993, unchanged.

+<span style="color: transparent;">Agent Thatcher's final transmission was received seven years after he disappeared.
+The signal contained references to a "second city" and direct contact with the Numbers Fiend.
+Search for "AT-FINAL-042986" to access the classified transmission log.</span>

 ---

 ## 🗝️ CLASSIFIED CONNECTIONS